xReniar/OCR-Dataset-Generator/docs/AddDataset.md

 - `[2]`: the class name must be in uppercase
 - `[3]`: the dataset is online so the labels and images are stored online.
 Implement the `_download()` function that stores the data in the necessary [format](Dataset.md#data-folder-structure) inside the `./data/` folder

-## Update pipeline.yaml
+# Update pipeline.yaml
-After creating the dataset class update the `./config/pipeline.yaml` to add the `custom` dataset, notice that it follows the same structure of the `CONFIG` file, so you can just copy it and modify the links with `y` or `n`.
+After creating the dataset class update the `./pipeline.yaml` to add the `custom` dataset:
 ```yaml
 datasets:
     funsd: y